gthvn1/crashtos/crash_test_dummy/Readme.md

 ## Bugs

-- [ ] Check why there is an empy line after registers headers
+- [ ] Check why there is an empty line after registers headers
+- [ ] Check that cmdStr doesn't overflow (max 30 bytes)